 If you want to get pregnant, you might be wondering when the best time to have sex is, and how often you should have it to achieve a pregnancy.

 Your fertile window can be generally thought as a 6 day period, with the last day being ovulation.
-Your pregnancy chances increase when you have increased sex during this period, and it may result in pregnancy when it happens in the last 3 days of the window.
+Pregnancy chances increase when you have increased sex during this period, and it may result in pregnancy when it happens at least 2 days before ovulation.

 It’s important for you to know when you ovulate – and you may want to begin to think about finding this specific day before you start trying.
 First of all, you shouldn’t be relying on your period-tracking app to tell you when you ovulate.
 Instead, you should be paying attention to signs your body is sending you.